soundpress/RulesOfNYC/docs/c06/index.rst

    (1) New York City Water Supply Watershed Police Telephone:      1-888-H20-SHED

-(d) Addresses and phone numbers contained herein are informational and persons subject to these rules and regulations shall utilize successor addresses and phone numbers where appropriate.
+(d) Addresses and phone numbers contained in this section are informational and persons subject to these rules and regulations must utilize addresses and phone numbers specified herein, or successor addresses and phone numbers where appropriate.